Sacred Wonders and Sustainable Experiences – 5 European Marian Shrines Everyone Should Visit

 Mátraverebély-Szentkút (Hungary)

-What legends surround the pilgrimage site?
+What legends are associated with the pilgrimage site?

 -